Kernel Density Machines: Experiments

+In this third example, following Section~\ref{sec:two-sample}, we use KDM to perform two-sample tests on a collection of distributions taken from \citet{zengxiatong18} and \citet{aisunzhu22}; see Appendix~\ref{sec:independencedistributions}.
+We expect to confirm independence for the \textit{Independent Clouds} distribution, while rejecting independence in the remaining dependent cases.
+We employ a Gaussian kernel with length scale selected via the median heuristic, as in the previous sections, and set $\lambda = n^{-1/2}$.

-Table \ref{tab:indep} shows the rejection rates of the test statistic \eqref{eq:teststat} at significance level 5\% estimated over $2000$ data sets each, for training sample sizes $n=1500,3000, 6000$.
-The test statistic itself is parameterized by $\ell \leq m$, which determines the number of nonzero eigenvalues of the covariance matrix of the sample variable \eqref{vlamN}.
-Here we use the relative thresholding $\ell=\max\{ i:w_i\geq 10^{-9} w_1\}$.
-All three kernels exhibit better results for larger sample sizes, which is in line with the asymptotic validity of \eqref{eq:teststat}.
-Among the three kernels considered, the Gauss kernel performs best, comparable to the specialized \citet{pfisteretal17} HSIC test.
-While all three kernels show a slight tendency to under-reject, the deviation from the theoretically correct average $p$-value of $5\%$ is quantitatively small.
-Summarizing, the empirical outcomes of KDM independence testing are encouraging.
+Table \ref{tab:indep} reports the rejection rates of the test statistic \eqref{eq:teststat} at the 5\% significance level, estimated over $1000$ datasets, for training sample sizes $n=1000$ and $n=5000$.
+The test relies on the Gamma approximation \ref{lthmnullh4} in Theorem~\ref{lthmnullh}.
+As expected, the performance of KDM improves with larger sample sizes, in line with the asymptotic validity of \eqref{eq:teststat}.
+For $n=5000$, KDM achieves performance comparable to the specialized HSIC test of \citet{pfisteretal17}.

-\subsection{Conditional Distribution Estimation}
+\subsection{Conditional distribution estimation}

-In this section, we use KDM to estimate conditional distributions in two examples.
+In the next two examples, we follow Section~\ref{sec:cond-distr-est} and we use KDM to estimate conditional distributions.
 First, we consider simulated samples generated from mixture distributions.
-Second, we estimate the conditional distribution of stock returns.
+Second, we estimate the conditional distribution of stock returns using real market data.
+For these tasks, we use a Gaussian kernel, with length scale and regularization parameter selected via cross validation.

-\subsubsection{Simulation Study from Mixture Models}
+\subsubsection{Simulation study from mixture models}

 We assess the conditional distributions and conditional expectations \eqref{approxCE3} through scoring rules as proposed by \citet{gneitingraftery07}, and confront KDM with the locally smoothed kernel density estimator \citep{rac_08}.
+We generate a mixture of $j \in \{1,2,3\}$ Gaussian components on $\mathbb{R}^2 \times \mathbb{R}^2$, with random correlation matrices \citep{ilyahensen21} and mean vectors drawn from $\Ucal(-0.2,0.2)$.
+Mixture weights are sampled from the probability simplex, and $3n$ i.i.d.\ samples $(x_i,y_i)$ are drawn from the resulting distribution.